A kernel for the maximum agreement forest problem on multiple binary phylogenetic trees: Introduction

 In this article our focus is on parameterized complexity.
 For $t=2$, both kernelization and branching algorithms are known.
 For \uMAF, a branching algorithm with running time $O^{*}(2.846^k)$ was recently proposed \cite{mestel2024split}, where here $k$ refers to the number of blocks in an optimal solution and `*' suppressess polynomial terms.
 The same article presents a branching algorithm for rMAF with running time $O^{*}(2.3391^k)$, very slightly improving upon the previous best of $O^{*}(2.3431^k)$~\cite{chen2015faster}.
 Linear kernels for {\uMAF} and rMAF were established in 2001 and 2004 respectively \cite{AllenS01,BordewichS04}, using two reduction rules known as the \emph{common subtree} and \emph{common chain} reduction rules.
 The state of the art kernel for rMAF augments this with a third reduction rule and (up to constant terms) achieves a kernel size of $9k$ \cite{kelk2023cyclic}.
 For \uMAF, augmenting the two original reduction rules with eight new rules also yields a kernel of size $9k$ \cite{kelk2024deep}.

 For $t>2$ progress has been comparatively slow.
 For rMAF, a branching algorithm exists that runs in time $O^{*}(2.42^k)$ \cite{shi2018parameterized}, and for {\uMAF} the best known branching algorithm runs in time $O^{*}(4^k)$\cite{shi2014algorithms}.
+However, to date no \stevenrevise{explicit} kernelization results have been proven\footnote{\stevenrevise{The aforementioned branching algorithms in \cite{shi2018parameterized,shi2014algorithms} automatically imply the existence of a kernel whose size is \emph{exponential} in $k$.
+This leverages the well-known equivalence between the existence of fixed parameter tractable (FPT) algorithms and kernels, see e.g. Lemma 2.2 of \cite{DBLP:books/sp/CyganFKLMPPS15}.} }.

-However, to date no kernelization results have been proven.
-In this article we fill this gap by showing that the common subtree reduction rule, when combined with a modified version of the common chain reduction rule, yields a kernel of size $O( t \cdot r \cdot k )$ where {$\rvalue$} and $k$ is the natural parameter (the number of blocks).
+In this article, we fill this gap by showing that the common subtree reduction rule, when combined with a modified version of the common chain reduction rule, \stevenfinal{reduces the number of leaves in each tree to} $O( t \cdot r \cdot k )$ where {$\rvalue$} and $k$ is the natural parameter (the number of blocks).
 This bound holds for both {\uMAF} and rMAF.
 In proving this we have to forego the `generator' machinery that has been used in the recent $t=2$ kernelization literature to produce small kernels: this machinery breaks down for $t>2$.
 For this reason the analysis of the size of our kernel bears more resemblance to earlier work in this area, specifically \cite{AllenS01,BordewichS04}.
 The dependency on $t$ in the size of the kernel stems from the fact that the modified common chain rule truncates chains to length $r$, which is a function of $t$ and $k$; in contrast, in the $t=2$ kernelization literature truncation to constant length is sufficient.
 We show that our choice of $r$ is tight, i.e. there exist inputs in which shortening common chains to length less than $r$ alters the size of an optimum solution.
+Since, for $t=2$, our bounds perfectly match the known bounds under subtree and chain reduction, another contribution of this article is to provide a simpler proof of these kernelization results.

 Our kernel might be of interest to participants of the Parameterized Algorithms and Computational Experiments competition 2026 (PACE 2026), since the exact track of this competition asks participants to solve rMAF instances on potentially multiple trees \cite{pace2026}.